navrinder/gangwuyou/README.md

 Some API calls return items with the key `active: Y`.
 This should be checked for when receiving data.
 It indicates that the item exists and can be used.
 Making a `DELETE` call to remove an item sets the key to `active: N` indicating that the item has been removed.
 This way, the item can be removed from use while still preserving the data.

+###Queries

+Some data lists support queries.
+For instance, to list all Articles created by a doctor, include `?user_id=1` in the URL, and only the Articles created by user with `id=1` will be shown.
+API calls that have this ability will have "Can use query string to provide arguments".
+Any arguments may be used at this time, though this may change in the future.